-We have audited the accompanying consolidated financial statements of Omidyar Network Fund, Inc. and its subsidiary (the "Foundation"), which comprise the consolidated statements of financial position as of December 31, 2022, and 2021, and the related consolidated statements of activities and of cash flows for the years then ended, including the related notes (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying financial statements of Omidyar Network Fund, Inc. (the "Foundation"), which comprise the statements of financial position as of December 31, 2023, and 2022, and the related statements of activities and of cash flows for the years then ended, including the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2022, and 2021, and the results of its activities and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2023, and 2022, and the results of its activities and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.